What to Post on LinkedIn When You Have No Idea What to Post

 What To Expect in a Calotype Christmas Portrait Session

 It’s traditional for many families to celebrate Christmas with an annual photoshoot.
-I dearly love my faithful patrons who come to Calotype, year after year, to make sure their kids have these childhood memories.
+I dearly love my faithful patrons who come back to Calotype, year after year, to make sure their kids have these childhood memories.

 When I knelt down to greet these kiddos as they came in, the youngest put her tiny, slender arms around my neck right away in greeting.
 It had been a year since she had been to the studio, but she felt right at home.